blinklet/learning/data-science/pandas-data-from-database.md

 ![Customer and Employee data to be merged](./Images/pandas053.png)

-A merge statement that [executes an outer join](https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html#brief-primer-on-merge-methods-relational-algebra) of the *customers* and *employees* dataframes is shown below.
+Using this information, you can create a Pandas merge statement that [executes an outer join](https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html#brief-primer-on-merge-methods-relational-algebra) of the *customers* and *employees* dataframes.
+The following code merges the *customers* and *employees* dataframes, adds appropriate suffixes to overlapping table names:

 ```python
 df2 = pd.merge(